vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 Step 4: Compute extrapolated CER

-    Using linear regression line, predicted CER for an index representing j symbol errors is, predicted_cer_j = 10 ^ ( j * slope + intercept ).
+    Using linear regression line, predicted CER for an index representing j symbol errors is

+    predicted_cer_j = 10 ^ ( j * slope + intercept )

     Predicted cer for a window of codewords having uncorrectable symbol errors is